jframi/grainito/README.md

 ## Installation

-Save the macro files (grainito.ijm and grainito_color.ijm) in the **macro** directory of ImageJ (or wherever you prefer)

-In ImageJ, select Plugins>Macros>Install...
-then select the macro file (grainito_color.ijm or grainito.ijm)

-Then select Plugins>Macros>grainito_color or grainito to start the macro

-Alternatively, the macro files can be saved in the **plugins** directory of ImageJ.
-In this case the two macros will be available in the Plugins menu.
+Save the macro files (grainito.ijm and grainito_color.ijm) in the **plugins** directory of ImageJ.
+Start ImageJ, the two macros will be available in the Plugins menu.

 ## Analysis